Image

 Parker developed its Lightraulics composite cylinders by combining lightweight materials with unconventional designs and manufacturing techniques to make new equipment designs possible.
 On aerial lifts and work platforms, for example, lighter hydraulic cylinders means payloads can be increased or longer horizontal reach can be obtained.
 An additional benefit is corrosion resistance.
 Parker literature states that “the fiber as well as the resin material will not corrode.
 This leads to longer product life and cost savings on maintenance.”

-This cutaway shows major features of Parker's Lightraulics jack, which can be carried without the need for lifting equipment.
+The cutaway pictured on the left shows major features of Parker's Lightraulics jack, which can be carried without the need for lifting equipment.

 Parker also states that “the strength-to-weight ratio of the composite cylinders is typically twice that of steel, and its stiffness is approximately 2.5 times higher.”
 Furthermore, fatigue performance is described as comparable to that of titanium, aluminum, and magnesium alloys.
 Fatigue life is rated 250,000 cycles at 380 bar (5,500 psi) and tested for 500,000 cycles at that pressure.